pschroen/twitspot/README.md

 ## Running your own twitspot server

-By default tracks are posted to your Hashmusictag page at twitspot.io, alternatively you can host your own server or run locally with the [Headless](https://headless.io/) framework.
+By default tracks are posted to your Hashmusictag page at twitspot.io, alternatively you can host your own server or run locally with the [Headless](https://headless.io/) framework in a [Motherless configuration](https://github.com/pschroen/headless/wiki/Motherless-configuration).

 ```sh
 cd headless-stable